-Today, we begin a two part series on how to create fundraising systems for your non-profit.
-In this article, we will talk about what fundraising systems are and why they are important for development.
-In the second part of the series, we will show you how to create systems at your organization.
+This is a two part article on how to create fundraising systems for your nonprofit.
+In Part 1, we will talk about what fundraising systems are and why they are important for development.
+In Part 2, we will show you how to create systems at your organization.

 They were worried about finding new prospects.
 So they tried everything in the book.

 They were worried about making asks.
 So they constantly talked about it and stressed about it.

 They were worried about donor communications.
 So every time someone had a good idea for a mailer, they sent one out.

 Everyone at this nonprofit was constantly wringing their hands about raising money.
 It was all they could talk about, and yet it never seemed to be going well.
 They never had the money they needed, and they were never quite sure where it would come from.
 In short, this nonprofit lacked fundraising systems.
 Instead, they flew by the seat of their pants.
 And it resulted in stress, worry, and constant staff turnover.